No, I'm not going to tell you what it is because I can't say it's a surprise, but I'm just a video.

 You know, he's one of the few that makes the event bigger than it is by his presence.

-You could put Al Michaels on the worst Sunday afternoon game on an NFL schedule, and it would become the biggest.
+You could put Al Michaels on the worst Sunday afternoon game on an NFL schedule and it would become the biggest.

 And there aren't too many who've done what Al does that you could say that about.

-You can say that about Cosell.
+You could say that about Kosell.

 But there aren't too many.